Plynk investment app Download App

 Why was Bitcoin Cash created?

-Bitcoin Cash launched in 2017 in anticipation that the original Bitcoin may not be able to meet the needs of users with its existing confirmation times.
+Bitcoin Cash launched in 2017 in anticipation that the original Bitcoin may not be able to meet the needs of users with its existing scalability concerns.

-The creators of Bitcoin Cash developed a new crypto that could confirm transactions faster.
+The creators of Bitcoin Cash developed a new protocol that could confirm transactions faster.

 Bitcoin Cash transaction times

-Bitcoin Cash can handle 15-20 times more transactions per second than Bitcoin.
-That's around 116 transactions per second.1
+Bitcoin Cash can handle around 116 transactions per second, significantly more than Bitcoin can.1

-It exists 100% digitally, and behind the scenes each transaction is recorded on a worldwide database (without disclosing anyone's names).
+It exists 100% digitally, and behind the scenes each transaction is recorded on a worldwide database known as a blockchain (without disclosing anyone's names).

 But because there are few people using Bitcoin Cash for everyday transactions, the actual volume per second hasn't surpassed that of Bitcoin.
 Maybe one day it will—or maybe it won't.
 No one can predict the future.